Walls and winter rains afflict Palestinian towns

 In nearby Walaja village, dynamite and stone foundations used to embed a section of concrete wall degraded soil quality and impaired the natural flow of water downhill toward Jerusalem, residents said.

-Plans to complete the wall and enclose the village on all sides, with a single gate for entry and exit comings and goings, are opposed by locals and even some neighboring Israeli settlers, who regard the barrier as unnecessary given the current calm.
+Plans to complete the wall and enclose the village on all sides, with a single gate for entty and exit comings and goings, are opposed by locals and even some neighbouring Israeli settlers, who regard the barrier as unnecessary given the current calm.

 (Additional reporting by Ali Sawafta; Editing by Angus MacSwan)